 Wilton High School Football: 6 p.m.
 The Wilton High School Warriors will host the Darien High School Blue Wave.
 Tom Fujitani Field at Wilton High School, 395 Danbury Road.

-Friday Fiber Fridays at Wilton Historical Society: 10 a.m. to noon.
-Come to stitch and chat about your handiwork, ask questions, share stories and anything that comes to mind.
+Fiber Fridays at the Wilton Historical Society: 10 a.m. to noon.
+Come to stitch and chat about your handwork, ask questions, share stories, and anything that comes to mind.
 All are welcome.
 Come and discover more about the Wilton Historical Society's Fiber Arts while working on your own fiber projects.
-Knitting, stitching, hooking, crocheting, weaving projects are welcome.
-Coffee and tea will be served.
+Knitting, stitching, hooking, crocheting, weaving.
+Coffee and tea served.
 Host Arlene Parkhurst will be available to untangle your questions.
-Admission is free for society members and $10 for non-members.
+Admission is free for historical society members and $10 for non-members.
 Wilton Historical Society, 224 Danbury Road.